line72/usbmdistros/website/content/products/sermon_of_flames-heralds_of_the_untruth.md

 ---
+actualPrice: $5.00 - 6.50
-title: "Sermon Of Flames - Heralds Of The Untruth"
+album: Heralds Of The Untruth
-date: 2021-06-13T12:22:23
-draft: false
-artist: "Sermon Of Flames"
+artist: Sermon Of Flames
-album: "Heralds Of The Untruth"
 categories:
 - Tape
+date: '2021-06-26T15:16:26'
+draft: false
 images:
-    - "/images/covers/sermon_of_flames-heralds_of_the_untruth.jpg"
-thumbnailImage: "/images/covers/sermon_of_flames-heralds_of_the_untruth-thumb.jpg"
-actualPrice: $5.00 - 6.50
+- /images/covers/sermon_of_flames-heralds_of_the_untruth.jpg
 inStock: true
+thumbnailImage: /images/covers/sermon_of_flames-heralds_of_the_untruth-thumb.jpg
+title: Sermon Of Flames - Heralds Of The Untruth
 ---

 ## Tape